 The second element of cognitive-behavioral therapy is skills training.
 This places emphasis on unlearning old habits and picking up new, healthier routines.
 For example, let’s consider patients who might have turned to drugs as a way to cope with stress in the past.
 They might replace that bad habit with a healthier alternative like cooking and eating a healthy meal, exercising, or attending a support group at an addiction treatment program.

-Therapists might also teach patients how to deal with triggers.
+Therapists or counselors might also teach patients how to deal with triggers.
 This may include negative emotions or environmental cues, especially if they lead to drug use.
 This could involve developing a list of activities to do when cravings hit or coming up with a plan for how to say no to drugs if offered them.

 The Goals of CBT in Portland, Oregon